The translation of this document is outdated.

 equipment) and upon individual request of a service recipient.

-Information society services shall include the electronic trade
+Information society services include the electronic trade of

-offering possibilities for searching for information, access to
+possibilities for searching for information, access thereto, and

-it, and obtaining the information, services that ensure the
+obtaining the information, services that ensure the transmission

-network or access to an electronic communications network, and
+to an electronic communications network, and storage of

 services;